-5. Kanetkar, TP; and Kulkarni, SV; "Surveying and Leveling" Poona, AVG Prakashan have to types of civil works use of various like stones, bricks and tiles, involving materials cement and cement products, lime, wood based products, paints based timber and and varnishes, metals and other miscellaneous materials.
-The students should have requisite regarding characteristics, uses and buildi knowledge availability of various ng materials and skills in conducting tests to determine materials variou suitability of for s constructi purposes.
-In addition, specifications of various materials on should also be known (PWD/BIS) for effective quality control.
+Civil Engineering diploma holders have to supervise construction of various types of civil works involving-use of various materials like stones, bricks and tiles, cement and cement based products, lime, timber and-wood-based products, paints and varnishes, metals and other miscellaneous materials.
+The students should have requisite knowledge regarding characteristics, uses and availability of various-building materials and skills in conducting tests to determine suitability of materials for various construction-purposes.-In addition, specifications of various materials should also be known (PWD/BIS) for effective quality control.